FreeFem/FreeFem-doc2/source/documentation/parallelization.rst

         set(A, sparams="-hpddm_schwarz_method ras -hpddm_schwarz_coarse_correction balanced -hpddm_variant right -hpddm_verbosity 1 -hpddm_geneo_nu 10");

-    In the above line, the first option selects the one-level preconditioner :freefem:`ras` (possible choices are :freefem:`ras`, :freefem:`oras`, :freefem:`soras`, :freefem:`asm`, :freefem:`osm` or :freefem:`none`), the second option selects the correction formula for the second level here :freefem:`balanced` (possible options are :freefem:`deflated`, :freefem:`additive` or :freefem:`balanced`), the third option selects right preconditioning, the fourth one is verbosity level of HPDDM (different from the one of **FreeFem++**), the fifth one prints all possible options of HPPDM and the last one specifies the number of coarse degrees of freedom per subdomain of the GENEO coarse space.
+    In the above line, the first option selects the one-level preconditioner :freefem:`ras` (possible choices are :freefem:`ras`, :freefem:`oras`, :freefem:`soras`, :freefem:`asm`, :freefem:`osm` or :freefem:`none`), the second option selects the correction formula for the second level here :freefem:`balanced` (possible options are :freefem:`deflated`, :freefem:`additive` or :freefem:`balanced`), the third option selects right preconditioning, the fourth one is verbosity level of HPDDM (different from the one of **FreeFEM**), the fifth one prints all possible options of HPPDM and the last one specifies the number of coarse degrees of freedom per subdomain of the GENEO coarse space.
-    All other options of `HPDDM library <https://github.com/hpddm/hpddm/blob/master/doc/cheatsheet.pdf>`__ can be selected via the **FreeFem++** function :freefem:`set`.
+    All other options of `HPDDM library <https://github.com/hpddm/hpddm/blob/master/doc/cheatsheet.pdf>`__ can be selected via the **FreeFEM** function :freefem:`set`.

     In the last part of the script, the global linear system is solved by the domain decomposition method defined above.